-If this maintenance margin percentage is breached, the Liquidation Process occurs and your maintenance margin will be lost.
+If you cannot fulfill your maintenance requirement, you will be liquidated and your maintenance margin will be lost.

 You can review your liquidation price per position via the Open Positions Tab and adjust by adding additional margin via the Leverage Slider or via the Risk Limits tab.